This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 grpc/grpc-go/examples/route_guide.

-To download the example, clone the grpc-go
+To download the example, clone the grpc-go repository by running the following

 command: